Siddis of Karnataka: Historical references

 There are references to Siddhi palace guards in Kodagu during the reign of Dodda Veerarajendra (1763–1809) in the Kannada book Kodagina Itihasa.
 An account by Rev. G. Richter in 1870 also makes a note of "African bodyguards" in the service of the same king.
 A Siddhi called Gajaveera is noted to have joined hands with Sangolli Rayanna in his revolt against the British in 1829–30 near Kittur.
 In the revolt of 1844 at Sawantwadi in the Ratnagiri district of neighbouring Maharashtra state, records show that two Siddhi brothers, Bastian and Benove, from Punsolli near Dandeli had been enlisted by Phen Sawant, a noble of the Sawantwadi court.

-The first notable act of this group seems to have been their looting of a British outpost during the Supa Uprising when they confiscated government funds, took many chaukidars (watchmen) captive and burnt several outposts.
+The first notable act of this group seems to have been their looting of a British outpost during the Supa Uprising when they confiscated government funds, took many chaukidars (watchmen) captive, and burnt several outposts.
 The leaders of the 'bundh' are said to have taken shelter in the Darshanigudda ranges and at times escaped into neighbouring Goa territory.
 There are also references to a formidable fight at Dandeli and one at a Somalinga temple.
 These activities continued for several months and the British eventually sentenced some of them.
 The Portuguese also deported more than 100 of these insurgents along with the Sawant brothers and their families to Timor in the East Indies.
 Gunaba Shenvi, Siddi Bastian, his brother Anna Saheb and the three Phadnis brothers were still at large and in July 1859, the British offered rewards of Rs.
 1000 each for their arrest.
 Chintoba Phadnis and Siddi Bastian were eventually killed in an encounter at Jagabet.

 Demographics

 In India, Karnataka has the largest concentration of Siddis.
-According to latest estimates there are around 3,700 Siddi families in the state with a total population of 18,000.
+According to the latest estimates, there are around 3,700 Siddi families in the state with a total population of 18,000.
 Other Siddhi populations in the sub-continent include around 10,000 in Gujarat and 12,000 in Hyderabad.
 A few hundreds are also in Lucknow, Delhi and Calcutta.
 Fewer than 1,000 "Ceylon Kapris" live in Sri Lanka.

 Genetics

 Recent advances in genetic analyses have helped shed some light on the ethnogenesis of the Siddi.
-Genetic genealogy, although a novel tool that uses the genes of modern populations to trace their ethnic and geographic origins, has also helped clarify the possible background of the modern Siddi.
+Genetic genealogy uses the genes of modern populations to trace their ethnic and geographic origins, and has helped clarify the background of the modern Siddi.